Preloader

-Learn how to prevent regular users from opening the developer's tools in the browser.
+How to prevent regular users from opening the chrome developer tools in the browser with JavaScript

 You can't prevent users from opening the developer's tools in the browser, that's for sure.
 At the end of all, they will be able always to open it through the settings of the browser and selecting Developer Tools.